staticvariablejames/cookie-connoisseur/doc/CCSave.md

 even in situations in which this does not make sense (like the Garden minigame).
 This simplifies the process of constructing a CCSave according to your specifications.
-`CCSave.toStringSave` knows not to output the minigame data if the building level is 0.
+`CCSave.toNativeSave` knows not to output the minigame data if the building level is 0.
-`CCSave.fromStringSave`, on the other hand, does _not_ provide a default-constructed minigame data if the data is absent from the native save.
+`CCSave.fromNativeSave`, on the other hand, does _not_ provide a default-constructed minigame data if the data is absent from the native save.
 `CCSave.fromObject` stays in-between:
 if no `minigame` key is defined,